temporalio/documentation/docs/node/timers.md

 });
 ```

+You can read more on [the Cancellation Scopes doc](/docs/node/cancellation-scopes).

 ## Timer Design Patterns

 There are only a few Timer APIs, but the important part is knowing how to use them to model asynchronous business logic.
 Here are some examples we use the most; we welcome more if you can think of them!